CHA0S-CORP/general-disarray/README.md

 ┌────────────────────────────────────────────────────────────┐
 │ 📞 INCOMING CALL                                           │
 ├────────────────────────────────────────────────────────────┤
 │ 🤖 "Hello!
 Welcome to the AI assistant.
-How can I help?"  │ │ 👤 "What's the weather like?"                              │ │ 🤖 "At Storm Lake, it's 44 degrees with foggy conditions."│ │ 👤 "Set a timer for 5 minutes"                             │
+How can I help?"   │ │ 👤 "What's the weather like?"                              │ │ 🤖 "At Storm Lake, it's 44 degrees with foggy conditions." │
+│ 👤 "Set a timer for 5 minutes"                             │
 │ 🤖 "Timer set for 5 minutes!"                              │
 │ 👤 "Goodbye"                                               │
 │ 🤖 "Goodbye!
 Have a great day!"                            │
 └────────────────────────────────────────────────────────────┘
 ```